awsdocs/amazon-connect-admin-guide/doc_source/user-management.md

 1. Choose a routing profile and a security profile\.

 1. Choose **Save**\.
-If the Save button isn't active, it means you don't have permissions to add or edit a user\.
+If the Save button isn't active, it means you're logged in with an Amazon Connect account that doesn't have the required security profile permissions\.

+   To fix this issue, log in with an account that is assigned to the Amazon Connect Admin security profile\.
+Or, ask another Admin to help\.

 1. For information about adding agents, see [Configure agent settings: routing profile, phone type, and auto\-accept calls](configure-agents.md)\.